 The moral of the story is to verify the magnetic polarity of your pickups before you start to solder.
 This $11 simple to use magnetic tester is available from StewMac here: Mag Tester.
 It would also be a good idea to connect your new pickup using alligator clips so you can confirm you're electrically in phase with the other pickups before you solder.

 I solved the polarity issue by replacing the factory neck Tele pickup with a DiMarzio Area T stacked humbucker with 4 wire output.
 The Area T is stacked vertically--one coil on top of the other.
 The lower coil is used exclusively for hum cancelation--it is too far from the guitar strings to generate a signal.
-Because of this there is no reason to wire it with a split/series/parallel switch because the pickup will sound the same in all 3 positions.

 The Area T normally comes with South polarity but I had DiMarzio swap the polarity to North up.
 DiMarzio did the magnet swap for free.
 I believe Seymour Duncan will do the same for their pickups.
 With a North polarity neck pickup I now have hum canceling between the neck and mid pickups (5-way switch position 4).
 Connect the Area T's grey and green wires to ground, the red wire to the 5-way switch and either leave the short black and white wires alone or extend them to the 5-way switch as I did for auto coil split (see next section for details).